 Platform: RedHat 6.3 x86_64

-#1 Updated by Florian Sachs almost 9 years ago
+#1 Updated by Florian Sachs over 9 years ago

 I altered the column from "character varying(255)" to "text" and it worked. (didn't know about the text type until my dbadmin told me) I don't know exactly which columns are affected, but will keep track of them as I change them, so I will be able to provide information if the need arises.